 Colleagues meeting in this collaborative space can pick between a CH07 Shell Chair and a spot on the sofa.
 Design by ASD.
 Photography by Mariko Reed.
 See more photos from this space on Office Snapshots.

 4. Encourage spontaneity: Given today’s nomadic workforce and collaborative work styles, people need spaces that support impromptu meetings.
 For common areas and group spaces, choose seating that’s easy to move around.
-Park a couple of ottomans or guest chairs nearby for a quick way to pull up and perch.
+Park a couple of ottomans, bar stools or guest chairs nearby for a quick way to pull up and perch.
 Or consider a reconfigurable furniture system.
 Workers gravitate toward versatile, customizable spaces.

 5. Put media in the mix: Collaborative groups don’t always have the luxury of having everyone in the same room.
 When team members find themselves in far-flung places, media capabilities bring people together.
 Well-designed group spaces always have workers’ technology needs in mind.